 Cellular senescence is a safety feature

-This is one reason why cancer risk rates increase as we age, as more senescent and potentially cancerous cells remain in place.
+This is one reason why cancer risk rates increase as we age: more senescent and potentially cancerous cells remain in place.
 Interestingly, at least some of the age-related decline of the immune system is due to the immune cells themselves becoming senescent (stem cell depletion and altered intercellular communication also influence this decline) and failing to work properly.
 These dysfunctional immune cells then become part of the problem, lingering and contributing to a downward spiral of inflammation and causing more healthy cells to become senescent.
-There is a certain amount of irony to this, that the gatekeeper itself becomes a victim of the very thing it is made to watch for.
+There is a certain amount of irony to this: the gatekeeper itself becomes a victim of the very thing it is made to watch for.

 The big news

 It was great to learn that the SENS Research Foundation is once again working with the Buck Institute for Research on Aging, particularly Dr. Judith Campisi.
 Dr. Campisi can be considered to be one of the most senior authorities on cellular senescence, with numerous publications covering the subject.
 We at LEAF are also proud to include Dr. Campisi on our scientific advisory board, and it is great to see her critical work once again being supported by the SENS Research Foundation.